Back to Publications

 2. What project is starting (a 5,200 sq ft custom home, not a kitchen renovation).

-3. Where it is located in the metropolitan area.
+3. Where it is located in the metro area.

 4. When the permit was issued (timing is everything; calling within 48 hours of approval means catching the builder before they shop the framing package).

-Because hiring is broken, a new model has emerged: Fractional Outside Sales.
+Because hiring is broken, a new category has emerged: Outsourced Outside Sales.

 Instead of risking $100,000+ on a single employee, yards are partnering with outsourced teams that provide a dedicated outside sales representative who prospects exclusively in their metro area.